JoshFalejczyk/Heap/README.md

 Functions/Usage:
 1. Constructor (constructor for Heap object, plus an optional overloaded constructor for preloaded data)
-2. Insert (Inserts a Node into the Heap)
+2. Insert (inserts a Node into the Heap)
-3. Extract Min (Removes and returns the minimum key in the Heap)
+3. Extract Min (removes and returns the minimum key in the Heap)
-4. Peak Key (Returns the minimum key in the Heap without modifying the Heap structure)
+4. Peak Key (returns the minimum key in the Heap without modifying the Heap structure)
-5. Peak Value (Returns the data value of the Node with the minimum key in the Heap without modifying the Heap structure)
+5. Peak Value (returns the data value of the Node with the minimum key in the Heap without modifying the Heap structure)
 6. Heapify (resorts the array for the Heap in Min-Heap structure)
 7. Print Key (outputs the keys associated with the Heap in a level-order traversal)